-Foundations - 21 credits All students are required to take one course in each of the following seven categories:
+Foundations - 21 credits

-- First Year Seminar 3 credits IDS101 CPC Foundations - Basic Written Communication 3 credits ENG101 College Composition I - Information Literacy 3 credits IDS102 Introduction to Information Literacy - Oral Communications 3 credits COM101 Introduction to Human Communication - Quantitative Fluency 3 credits (choose one of the following) MTH105 College Algebra MTH125 Quantitative Literacy - Scientific Reasoning 33 credits (must take the following) BIO105 Human Development - Global Citizenship 3 credits (choose one of the following) ALH255 Medical Law and Ethics BUS130 Macroeconomics - GEO105 Global Geography - HIS101 The United States and the World to 1850 - HIS102 The United States and the World from 1850
+All students are required to take one course in each of the following seven categories:

-In addition to the 21 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 79 credits.
-Students are required to complete three internships prior to graduation; one two-week and two seven-week clinicals.
+- First Year Seminar 3 credits IDS101 CPC Foundations - Basic Written Communication 3 credits ENG101 College Composition I - Information Literacy 3 credits IDS102 Introduction to Information Literacy - Oral Communications 3 credits COM101 Introduction to Human Communication - Quantitative Fluency 3 credits (choose one of the following) - MTH105 College Algebra - MTH125 Quantitative Literacy - Scientific Reasoning 33 credits (must take the following) - BIO105 Human Development - Global Citizenship 3 credits (choose one of the following) - ALH255 Medical Law and Ethics - BUS130 Macroeconomics - GEO105 Global Geography - HIS101 The United States and the World to 1850 - HIS102 The United States and the World from 1850 are required to complete three internships prior to graduation; one two-week and two sevenweek clinicals.
 To be eligible for internship, the student must have on file documented proof of required immunizations and liability insurance, as well as current CPR certification.
 An extensive criminal and child abuse background clearance are required for clinical placements.
 Students are responsible for all costs associated with clearances, immunizations, liability and health insurances and physical exams.